hmhngx/task-manager-app/task-manager-backend/README.md

 - Enhanced user management with profile features
 - Improved error handling and logging
 - Added development scripts for user management

+### Admin Features
+- Added API support for enhanced admin dashboards and analytics

+### Notifications
+- Improved notification system with new types and real-time updates

+### Navigation & Layout
+- Added endpoints to support new landing page and navigation improvements